-In our daily lives we recognise that cultivating a spiritual practice that connects us to a deeper wisdom is an essential component of a sustainable and fulfilled life.
+In our daily lives, we recognise that cultivating a spiritual practice that connects us to a deeper wisdom is an essential component of a sustainable and fulfilled life.
 Whilst recognising there is a spiritual dimension to life, we are not associated with one particular religion and are open to many different spiritual traditions provided they encourage loving connection.
 In order to acknowledge and support our connection to each other and to all life we begin each day by sitting quietly together and checking in with each other before starting work.
-We express gratitude and bless our food before each meal, always trying to work with an awareness of our inter-dependence.
-We also offer a space for our guests and community members alike to share a daily silent meditation to cultivate mindfulness and deep inner listening, followed by the singing of sacred songs from various traditions.
-We also celebrate the Celtic Festivals as a way of connecting to the natural cycles of the seasons and honouring the rhythms of the natural world.
+We express gratitude and bless our food before each meal, always trying to work with an awareness of our interdependence.
+We celebrate the Celtic Festivals as a way of connecting to the natural cycles of the seasons and honoring the rhythms of the natural world.

-We have close connections with the Findhorn Foundation, and the much larger community that surrounds the Foundation itself.
+We have close connections with the Findhorn Foundation and the larger community in Moray.
 As members of this larger community through the New Findhorn Association we share the values of the Common Ground.
 The core principles that inspire and inform all of our activities are:

 - deep inner listening, and acting from that Source of Wisdom

 - co-creation with the intelligence of nature